-Where investment management agreements are in place between various entities and LGIM, at a legal entity level the TP are calculated using investment expenses on a fees (rather than costs) basis.
+Where investment management agreements are in place between various entities and LGIM, at a legal entity level the TPs are calculated using investment expenses on a fees (rather than costs) basis.

-The calculation of the TP is dependent on the quality of the data underlying the calculations.
+The calculation of the TPs is dependent on the quality of the data underlying the calculations.
 The data quality has been assessed in line with Bermuda Regulations.
-This assessment has concluded that the quality and sufficiency of data used in the preparation of the above TP is such as to enable a reliable and adequate calculation of the technical provisions.
+This assessment has concluded that the quality and sufficiency of data used in the preparation of the above TPs is such as to enable a reliable and adequate calculation of the TPs.

-Further information on material elements of the technical provisions is set out below:
+Further information on material elements of the TPs is set out below: